Targeted Local Projections: Model set-up

-In the case of no additional controls, the mean of the TLP estimator is equivalent to the mean of the normal posterior distribution of the Bayesian local projections (BLP) developed by \cite{ferreira2023bayesian}.
-BLP constructs a pseudo-likelihood using Bayesian techniques, treating a pre-sample VAR estimate as a prior.
-Despite this connection, three distinctions are worth noting: \begin{enumerate} \item[(i)] BLP assumes the VAR is correctly specified.

-\item[(ii)] Although BLP and TLP share the same posterior mean when controls are projected out, BLP does not project out controls, so the BLP impulse responses are not necessarily linear combinations of LP and VAR impulse responses.

-\item[(iii)] BLP relies on a pre-sample VAR, discarding in-sample information.
-TLP uses the full sample available for both LP and VAR estimation. \end{enumerate}
+\textbf{Bayesian local projections (BLP). }In the case of no additional controls and for a given $\lambda_h$, the mean of the TLP estimator is equal to the BLP posterior mean in \cite{ferreira2023bayesian}.
+Despite this connection, three distinctions are worth noting: BLP assumes the VAR is correctly specified; it does not project out controls, so the BLP impulse responses are not necessarily linear combinations of LP and VAR impulse responses; it relies on a presample VAR, while TLP uses the full sample.